Condensations in higher categories

 Another basic categorical construction is to take a monoidal weak $n$-category $(\cC,\otimes)$ and produce a weak $(n+1)$-category with one object~``$\bullet$'' and endomorphisms $\End(\bullet) = \cC$, with composition given by $\otimes$; the standard name for this weak $(n+1)$-category of ``$\rB\cC$.''
 If $\cC$ is a collection of $d$-dimensional phases (with $\otimes$ given by the stacking operation of phases), then one should think of the object $\bullet \in \rB\cC$ as the trivial/vacuum $(d+1)$-dimensional phase, and the morphisms in $\rB\cC$ are the phases in $\cC$ thought of as $d$-dimensional defects in the vacuum.
 Then $\Kar(\rB\cC)$ is nothing but the category of all $(d+1)$-dimensional phases which can be produced from layers of phases in $\cC$!

 Given its importance, we will denote $\Kar(\rB\cC)$ by the name $\Sigma\cC$.
 Iterating the construction produces ever-higher categories $\Sigma^d\cC$.
-The main example is: \begin{example} The $1$-category of bosonic gapped topological $(0+1)$-dimensional systems is equivalent to the $1$-category $\Vect_\bC$ of finite-dimensional vector spaces over $\bC$.
-The $(d+1)$-category $\Sigma^{d}\Vect_\bC$ then contains all $(d+1)$-dimensional phases which arise from (iterative) condensation.
+The main example is: \begin{example} Write $\Vect_\bC$ for the category of finite-dimensional vector spaces over $\bC$; it is well-known that the objects of $\Vect_\bC$ precisely classify bosonic gapped topological $(0+1)$-dimensional phases.
+The $(d+1)$-category $\Sigma^{d}\Vect_\bC$ then has an interpretation as the collection of all $(d+1)$-dimensional phases which arise from (iterative) condensation.
 By Theorem~\ref{thm.Hamiltonian}, all phases in $\Sigma^d\Vect_\bC$ admit commuting projector Hamiltonian models.

 By Corollary~\ref{cor.sigmavec}, which encodes a version of the ``state-operator map,'' $\Sigma\Vect_\bC$ is equivalent to the $2$-category of finite-dimensional separable algebras and their finite-dimensional bimodules.
-We furthermore expect that $\Sigma^2\Vect_\bC$ is equivalent to the $3$-category of multifusion categories are their (finite semisimple) bimodule categories (see Conjecture~\ref{conj.sigma2vec}; over a general field, we expect to find the 3-category of separable finite tensor categories).
+We furthermore expect that $\Sigma^2\Vect_\bC$ is equivalent to the $3$-category of multifusion categories and their (finite semisimple) bimodule categories (see Conjecture~\ref{conj.sigma2vec}; over a general field, we expect to find the 3-category of separable finite tensor categories).
 These are standard models for categories of $(1+1)$- and $(2+1)$-dimensional phases, respectively.